lowwebtech/low-web-extension/Readme.md

 - smaller injected script and styles
 - inject script and styles only when needed
 - audit the extension to limit size and processes (init, reflow...)
-- display advice/tips to reduce bandwidth for main websites
 - display time alerts
 - try to block popin when mouse leaves the viewport